nighthack/Movie-Bookings/README.md

 # Movie-Bookings

-Backend application that allows users to book movies and returns details regarding the ticket for aforemnetioned movies.
+Backend application that allows users to book movies and returns details regarding the ticket for aforementioned movies.